hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Variables

-You now have enough Terraform knowledge to create useful configurations, but we're still hard-coding our project name, zone, etc. To become truly shareable and version controlled, we need to parameterize the configurations.
+You now have enough Terraform knowledge to create useful configurations, but the configuration still hard codes the project name, zone, and other arguments.
+To become truly shareable and version controlled, we need to parameterize the configurations.
 This page introduces input variables as a way to do this.

 ### Defining Variables

-Let's first extract a few of the hardcoded values into variables.
+First, convert a few of the hardcoded values into variables.

 Edit the file called `variables.tf` to add the following contents.